paulhskang/ctr_data_pipeline/ctr_labeller/README.md

 # Dataset and Reference csv file

-Automatic download doesn't work for now.

-Masks are created in the same directory as the runs subdirectory.
-Structure for reference file and newly created masks/images by SAM:
+This program requires you to give the path to the folder with a reference.csv.
+Your reference csv can allow different image saving folder structures but requires that the images are saved under an "imgs" folder because the program will use the specific string to create a "masks" folder beside it.
+It will then save masks with the same subfolder structure as the images.
+We suggest the following structure for the reference file and saving of images and masks:
 ```
 ├── some_folder_on_computer
 |   |── some_robot_configuration    # data for a set of tubes